polyipseity/information/special/academia/HKUST/CIVL 1100/transcripts/II-5 Environmental Engineering and Management_11 Mar 2024.pdf.md

 - HATS Stage 2A
   - HATS Stage 2A tunnel ::: a drop shaft, a tunnel, and a riser shaft, from PTWs to SCISTW across the Victoria Harbour
-    - HATS Stage 2A tunnel sizes ::: 21 km tunnel, about 70 to 160 m (in bedrock) below sea level
+    - HATS Stage 2A tunnel sizes ::: 21 km tunnel, about 70 to 160 m (inside bedrock) below sea level

 ## page 21